HamStudy/hamstudy-hambook/tech2022/content/Part 2. Person/Chapter 5. Safety/section 5-5 Antenna Safety.md

 Proper grounding is essential for both safety and equipment protection.
 Here's what you need to know:

-> **Key Information:**
-> - *A lightning arrester should be installed on a grounded panel near where feed lines enter the building*
-> - *When installing grounding conductors used for lightning protection, sharp bends must be avoided*
+> **Key Information:** *When installing ground wires on a tower for lightning protection, ensure that connections are short and direct* {{< link id="T0B01" >}}
-> - *Local electrical codes establish grounding requirements for an amateur radio tower or antenna*
-> - *A proper ground method for a tower is separate eight-foot ground rods for each tower leg, bonded to the tower and each other*

-1. **Lightning Arresters**: *A lightning arrester should be installed on a grounded panel near where feed lines enter the building*.
+> **Key Information:** *A lightning arrester should be installed on a grounded panel near where feed lines enter the building* {{< link id="T0A07" >}}

 This placement allows it to intercept lightning energy before it can enter your home or shack.
 While no system can fully protect against a direct lightning strike, a properly installed arrester can significantly reduce the risk to your equipment and home.

-2. **Bonding Ground Systems**: *All external ground rods or earth connections should be bonded together with heavy wire or conductive strap*.
+> **Key Information:** *All external ground rods or earth connections should be bonded together with heavy wire or conductive strap* {{< link id="T0A09" >}}

 This ensures that lightning energy finds a direct path to ground instead of traveling through your equipment looking for an alternative route.

-3. **Ground Rod Installation**: *A proper ground method for a tower is separate eight-foot ground rods for each tower leg, bonded to the tower and each other*.
+> **Key Information:** *A proper ground method for a tower is separate eight-foot ground rods for each tower leg, bonded to the tower and each other* {{< link id="T0B08" >}}

 This provides multiple paths to earth ground, reducing ground resistance and improving lightning protection.

-4. **Conductor Selection**: *When bonding at RF frequencies, flat copper strap is the preferred conductor*.
+> **Key Information:** *Flat copper strap is the preferred conductor for RF bonding* {{< link id="T4A08" >}}

 Due to the skin effect (where RF currents travel on the surface of conductors), a flat strap provides more surface area and lower impedance than a round wire of the same cross-sectional area.

-5. **Avoiding Sharp Bends**: *When installing grounding conductors used for lightning protection, sharp bends must be avoided*.
+> **Key Information:** *When installing grounding conductors used for lightning protection, sharp bends must be avoided* {{< link id="T0B10" >}}

 Lightning follows the path of least resistance, and sharp bends can create high impedance points that may cause the energy to arc or find an alternative path.

-6. **Following Local Codes**: *Local electrical codes establish grounding requirements for an amateur radio tower or antenna*.
+> **Key Information:** *Local electrical codes establish grounding requirements for an amateur radio tower or antenna* {{< link id="T0B11" >}}

 These aren't just suggestions—they're legally required standards designed to keep you and your property safe.
 Always consult and follow your local electrical code when installing antennas and towers.

-#### RF Safety and Feed Lines

-When working with coaxial feed lines and RF-carrying conductors, keep these points in mind:

-> **Key Information:** *A lightning arrester should be installed on a grounded panel near where feed lines enter the building.*

 #### Final Thoughts